bmershon/laplacian-meshes/README.md

 ### Sharpening (Umbrella Weighting)

-*We can sharpen the teapot by iteratively pulling each vertex farther away from the centroid of its neighbors.
-Self-intersection can cetainly be made worse, as a single iteration of sharpening performed on the teapot demonstrates.*
+*We can sharpen the teapot by iteratively pulling each vertex farther away from the centroid of its neighbors.*

 <img src="img/teapot-sharpen-0.png" width="49%">
 <img src="img/teapot-sharpen-1.png" width="49%">